ruoyingj/learning-cluster/README.md

 	- If you change the ssh configuration, you may need to restart ssh by `service ssh restart`.
 	- Make sure the password-less SSH works in both directions among four machines: scp the private and public key to the .ssh folder of four machines and modify authorized_key file.
 	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
 Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
 For Ubuntu, use apt-get instead of yum.
+	- You may generate the public key or private key from the user account which is not root, check it carefully or you maynot automatically install the hadoop system.
+The public key and private key is under the file /root/.ssh. .ssh file is invisible file there.
+	- When input the private key in the Ambari installation, don't forget to include the first line and last line.

 * If you come accross failure in registering four machines, check:
 	- If you set the ssh correctly, and can login in other machine from root@losalamos without password.